galacticstudios/KiCadVerilog/README.md

 ## Introduction

-This is a Python 3 application for generating Verilog code from a KiCad 6.0 (or later) schematic.
+This is a KiCad plugin for generating Verilog code from a KiCad 6.0 (or later) schematic.

 This is useful if you are designing a retro circuit board, e.g. a CPU made out of discrete TTL chips, and want to simulate it.
 You would design your circuit in KiCad's schematic editor, convert it to Verilog, and use any one of the several free [Verilog simulators]([List of HDL simulators - Wikipedia](https://en.wikipedia.org/wiki/List_of_HDL_simulators)) available.